OpenLiberty/docs-playbook/README.md

 The following sections provide instructions to publish an Open Liberty release from the command line.
 For similar instructions that use the GitHub desktop client, see [Publishing a new release of Open Liberty Docs by using GitHub desktop](#publishing-a-new-release-of-Open-Liberty-Docs-by-using-GitHub-desktop)

-## Updating the generated docs and Javadocs
+## Updating the generated docs and API docs

 The Open Liberty generated docs, which comprise the majority of the **Features** and **Server configuration** sections of the doc, are built from the [docs-generated repo](https://github.com/OpenLiberty/docs-generated).
 For each Open Liberty release, Chuck Bridgham from the kernel team posts the updated generated docs to the `draft` branch of the docs-generated repo.
 Contact Chuck several days before the release to ensure the generated docs are updated on draft in time to publish.